upros/acme-integrations/draft-ietf-acme-integrations.md

 ## Service Operators

-The goal of these integrations is enabling issuance of certificates with identitiers in a given domain by an ACME server to a client.
+The goal of these integrations is enabling issuance of certificates with identifiers in a given domain by an ACME server to a client.
 It is expected that the EST RA or TEAP servers that the client sends certificate enrollment requests to are operated by the organization that controls the domains.
 The ACME server is not necessarily operated by the organization that controls the domain.

 ## CSR Attributes